 Have you thought about what a zero waste Christmas could mean for you and your family?
 Would you love to try a zero waste Christmas but have no clue where to start?
 Perhaps you’re keen, but you’re struggling to get others around you on board.

 How Much Extra Waste Do We Create At Christmas?

 During the festive period, waste in the U.K. increases by around 30%.
-From excessive packaging that was torn open and thrown away immediately to discarded and unwanted food, not to mention the 1 billion cards that don’t get recycled, it’s definitely time look at change.
-Read more of these astonishing facts in an insightful Christmas waste article by House Beautiful.
+There’s the excessive packaging that gets torn open and thrown away immediately, plenty of discarded and unwanted food, and the 1 billion Christmas cards that don’t get recycled.
+It’s definitely time look at making some changes.

 1. Gift Experiences, Not Presents this Christmas

-The easiest way to have a zero waste Christmas is to simply spend time as a family instead of buying each other stuff.
+One of the easiest way to enjoy a zero waste Christmas is to simply spend time as a family instead of buying each other stuff.
 From exciting days out, relaxing spa visits or weekend city breaks, could you gift experiences instead of presents?
-Perhaps you could buy a keen driver a go-kart experience, book £30 return flights to Europe for you and a friend, or take the whole family outdoor ice-skating at Hampton Court Palace.
-The possibilities are endless and experience gifts don’t have to be centred around Christmas time only.
-Extend the good times by booking activities you and your loved ones can enjoy and look forward to together throughout the year.

 What are the benefits of gifting experiences, not presents?